How real estate can reduce your 2017 tax obligation

 Each year stands on its own, and there are other nuances to be aware of.
 If you’re concerned you’ll fail either test and be subject to the 3.8% NIIT or stuck with passive losses, consider increasing your hours so you’ll meet the test.
 Keep in mind that special rules for spouses may help you meet the 750-hour test.
 Warning: The IRS has successfully challenged claims of real estate professional status in instances where the taxpayer didn’t keep adequate records of time spent.

-2. Section 179 expensing.
-This election to deduct under Sec.
-179 (rather than depreciate over a number of years) qualified leasehold-improvement, restaurant and retail-improvement property has been made permanent.
-Beginning in 2016, the full Sec.
-179 expensing limit of $500,000 applies, subject to a phaseout if your qualified asset purchases for 2016 exceed $2.01 million.
-Both the expensing limit and the purchase limit are now adjusted annually for inflation.
+2. Section 179 expensing election.
+This allows you to deduct (rather than depreciate over a number of years) qualified leasehold-improvement, restaurant and retail-improvement property.
+The expensing limit for 2017 is $510,000, subject to a phaseout if your qualified asset purchases for the year exceed $2.03 million.
+(These amounts are adjusted annually for inflation.)

 3. Accelerated depreciation.
-This break allows a shortened recovery period of 15 — rather than 39 — years for qualified leasehold-improvement, restaurant and retail-improvement property.
-It has been made permanent.
+This break allows a shortened recovery period of 15 years — rather than 39 years — for qualified leasehold-improvement, restaurant and retail-improvement property.

 It’s possible to divest yourself of appreciated investment real estate or rental property but defer the tax liability.
-Such strategies may be less risky from a tax perspective now that ATRA has made capital gains tax rates permanent.
-(See the Chart “What's the maximum capital gains tax rate?”)
-Nevertheless, tread carefully if you’re considering a deferral strategy such as the following:
+Such strategies may even help you keep your income low enough to avoid triggering the 3.8% NIIT and the 20% long-term capital gains rate.
+(See the Chart “What's the 2017 maximum capital gains tax rate?”)